cfsanderson/ux-master-course/notes/notes-section-08.md

 ## Better urban planning

-In order for you UI Design to be **appropriate**, three things have to happen:
+In order for your UI Design to be **appropriate**, three things have to happen:

 1) It cannot be **generic**.
 2) It has to be informed by the **type of audience** who will use the website.